telerik/winforms-docs/forms-and-dialogs/messagebox/localization.md

 ````

 {{endregion}}

-1.
+2\.
 To apply the custom localization provider, instantiate and assign it to the current localization provider:

-      		#_[C#] Setting the custom localization provider to RadMessageBox_
+#### Setting the custom localization provider to RadMessageBox

 {{source=..\SamplesCS\Forms and Dialogs\MessageBox1.cs region=settingTheLocalizationProvider}}
 {{source=..\SamplesVB\Forms and Dialogs\MessageBox1.vb region=settingTheLocalizationProvider}}